-Guidance from former students of the institute as they have already been there and done what you are planning to do
+Inputs from/reviews of former students of the institute as they have already been there and done what you are planning to do

 Now in CAT you have sectional time-limit and you cannot go back to the previous section after its time-limit is over so this question has become redundant now and you have to attempt the exam in a specific order only as set by the IIMs

-One: if you are already enrolled at an institute and want to add on to the preparation by self-study, then, you would have to decide depending on the content provided to you by the institute.
+One: if you are already enrolled at a CAT Coaching institute and want to add on to the preparation by self-study, then, you would have to decide depending on the content provided to you by that institute.

-Depending on the undergraduate qualification acquired, the students can choose to specialize in a specific field of study within the MBA and acquire skills that complement the previous qualification or acquire a general management program that is more popular abroad.
+Depending on the undergraduate qualification acquired, the students can choose to specialize in a specific field of study within the MBA and acquire skills that complement the previous qualification or acquire a general management program that is a more popular option.
 For example: An IT professional can decide to specialize in Operations or Project Management; A Doctor or a Dentist can specialize in Health Management; To start an own venture, a person can specialize in Entrepreneurial Development program and so on.

-Most entrance exams test your Math skills (Quantitative Analysis) on concepts that are taught up to Class X only.
+Most MBA entrance exams test your Math skills (Quantitative Analysis) on concepts that are taught up to Class X only.
 More than the formulas and the rules, it is the application of the concept that is tested.
 So if you are able to brush your basic Math and develop the logical approach to attempting the questions then, there should not be much of a hurdle in clearing this section of the test.
 For this purpose we provide extra basic sessions in Math through Adaptive Math and Reasoning sessions.
 A strong foundation in Math goes a long way in building the skills required to crack the Quantitative section in B-School Entrance Exams.